AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT5_CustomObject/BT_CO5_MultiInstanceDynamic.rst

 ``instance_remove`` handler
 ---------------------------

-Fortunately ``instance_remove`` handler is much easier to implement as it does not have to perform anything other than removing the instance from our list.
+``instance_remove`` handler does not have to perform anything other than removing the instance from our list.

 .. snippet-source:: examples/tutorial/custom-object/multi-instance-dynamic/src/test_object.c